Rohit-Panchal/soc-portfolio/lummac2-threat-hunt.md

    - Known threat IP addresses from active campaigns

 6. **Client Communication**
-   - Drafted and sent a summary email (see below) providing:
+   - Drafted and sent a summary email providing:
      - Assurance based on findings
      - Transparency on new proactive controls
      - Offer to follow up on any questions or concerns